jesse-kaufman/portfolio-site/hugo/content/projects/evidence-database/index.md

 ---
 date: 2025-03-18T10:00:56-06:00
 title: "Evidence database for law enforcement (Initial PHP/MySQL version)"
-description: This project was developed to aggregate and centralize evidence of harassment and stalking incidents, providing fast, user-friendly, searchable access for law enforcement and district attorney.
+description: This project was developed to aggregate and centralize evidence of harassment and stalking incidents, providing fast, user-friendly, searchable access for law enforcement and the district attorney handling the case.
+It enabled investigators and attorneys to efficiently filter and review various forms of digital contact between the harasser and victims.
 weight: 4
 images:
   - uml.svg